-In most of the cases, companies utilise incremental analysis to choose between bulk orders and new business opportunities.
+In most cases, companies utilise incremental analysis to choose between bulk orders and new business opportunities.
 The additional business opportunities are received on account of lower than the normal selling price of the company’s product.
-As the orders are received at bulk, so the purchaser would claim for a lower rate.
+As the orders are received in bulk, so the purchaser would claim for a lower rate.

 XYZ Ltd. manufactures a particular product (running at ~70% capacity) and sells at a net profit margin of 20%.
 However, XYZ ltd received an order which states the company will be able to make a net profit margin of 10%.
 However, if the company with its full capacity can supply the product, it may lead to a higher margin than its forecasted ~10%.